mirajgodha/options/README.md

 - pl_on_strikes - It gives you a range of pices and what is the profit and loss in that range.
 E.g. [(-430.0, 1120, 1420), (2320.0, 1420, 1440), (-430.0, 1440, 1800)] -- This tells at expirty if stock closes between 1120 to 1420 you will incur a loss of 430 Rs and if stock closes between 1420 and 1440 you will get a profit of 2320 Rs.
 - Strikes - Different strikes traded for the options.
 E.g. [1120, 1140, 1160, 1180, 1190, 1200, 1210, 1220, 1230, 1240, 1250, 1260, 1270, 1280, 1290, 1300, 1310, 1320, 1330, 1340, 1350, 1360, 1370, 1380, 1390, 1400, 1410, 1420, 1430, 1440, 1450, 1460, 1470, 1480, 1490, 1500, 1510, 1520, 1530, 1540, 1550, 1560, 1570, 1580, 1590, 1600, 1610, 1620, 1630, 1640, 1660, 1680, 1700, 1720, 1740, 1760, 1780, 1800]

+It will also calcualte the greeks for the option price:

+- IV - Implied Volatility for the whole strategy.
+- Theta - Theta is the measure of the sensitivity of the option price relative to the option's time to maturity.
+If the option's time to maturity goes down in one day, the option's price will change by the theta amount.
+- Total Theta - Total theta decay amount for the whole option lot in the strategy
+- Delta - It's a measure of the sensitivity of an option's price changes that are relative to the changes in the underlying asset' prices.
+- Total Delta - Total delta for the whole option lots in the strategy
+- Gamma  - Gamma is a measure of the Delta's change relative to the changes in the price of the underlying asset.
+- Vega - Vega is an option Greek that would measure the sensitivity of the option price that is relative to the volatility of the asset

 ## Option Strategies